purpleponker/Northline_eLandings/README.md

 ## laptop sign in and launching instructions
 see [laptop login instructions](instrs/instructions.md)

-## elandings / tLandings configuration and sign in
+## elandings / tLandings ticketing and sign in
 see [tlandings sign in and ticketing](instrs/tLandings.md)

 ## configuration profiles for eLandings